 The RIC first implemented a Guaranteed Standards Scheme (GSS) in 2004, and revised it in 2010 to increase the quantum of the guaranteed payment and to introduce automatic payment for some standards.
-It was again revised in 2017, as part of the RIC's commitment to regularly review and modify the standards to improve the quality of service, and is currently awaiting publication in the Gazette so that it can be implemented.
+It was again revised in 2017, as part of the RIC's commitment to review and modify the standards to improve the quality of service1.